It all starts with the clay....

 Firing with wood is more environmentally sustainable than electricity, gas or oil.

 Woodfirings are a communal task.
-I generally fire for between 18 and 30 hours.
+I generally fire for between 40 and 48 hours.
 This commitment of time is not easily done by ones self and so we generally come together as a group to fire.
-This gatheing of community allows for continued friendships, sharing of ideas and a time of reflection together on the work as it comes from the kiln.
+This gathering of community allows for continued friendships, sharing of ideas and a time of reflection together on the work as it comes from the kiln.
 This is a most valuable time together with honest discussions about our work.